 Then there’s The Issue.
 This is something that bothered me about Tekken 5 as well, though now, with the graphical upgrades in Tekken 6, I just can’t let it slide: the ground shatters whenever a character falls on his or her back.
 It doesn’t matter whether you’re dealing with sand, or snow, or marble: the ground will shatter.
 I have a scientific calculator right here (not really), and I can tell you that in order for a person to shatter marble with his or her back after falling over from a single punch to the chest, they’d need to be greater than or equal to nine hundred feet in height and moving no less than seven thousand miles per hour.
 The floor shatters, the fragments scatter into the air; if you aren’t blinking by now, you’ll notice as the fallen character bounces like a rubber ball that the part of the floor that had just shattered is still in pristine condition; the fragments finally fall, and then fade away.

 To think, some people who don’t even think to shrug this off are complaining en masse about the crazy facial expressions in Street Fighter IV.
-For shit’s sake, people — have you ever seen someone get punched in the stomach in real life?
+For stuff’s sake, people — have you ever seen someone get punched in the stomach in real life?
 They usually don’t look too nonchalant about it!
 Street Fighter IV is carrying the torch forward from Street Fighter II, in which men (accurately) vomited on themselves when slam-kicked in the testicles.
 To not portray people in pain when they’re hit in a videogame is irresponsible; the shattering floors in Tekken are even worse.

-With all the HDR lighting and high-definition textures on the floor surfaces, you’d figure that the development team would have made “cut this shit out” a red-texted entry on their Action Item List.
+With all the HDR lighting and high-definition textures on the floor surfaces, you’d figure that the development team would have made “cut this stuff out” a red-texted entry on their Action Item List.
 Think again!
 This is what they did in Tekken 5, so how dare anyone suggest they take it out of Tekken 6!
 The man who originally spoke that idea during a Tekken 5 planning meeting, during which “special move ideas” like “vomit into other character’s mouth” were written in careful, fine font on a dry erase board, though he was first reprimanded by the boss for not directly contributing to the “special move idea” discussion, now drives an actual mid-size car that cost between $12,000 and $16,000, which is a huge step up from the train he was riding to work every day before that.
 We must respect this working-class protagonist’s every day dream: the magic shatter-floors must return.
 Now we only have to wonder, if someone brings up the idea to put Indiana Jones in Tekken 7, will Namco executives buy him a box of gourmet chocolate-covered potato chips, or will they sue him for infringing on the SoulCalibur team’s ideas?

 I’m not going to lie to you: I hate Tekken.
 I kind of hate Soul Calibur, too, though for purely different reasons.
 See, I hate Soul Calibur because I used to like it.
 With Soul Calibur III, in an attempt to appeal to people who yawned at Soul Calibur II, in an attempt to chase the dream that would see all people on earth, even people who spend $200 a month on hair-care products, playing SoulCalibur, they did hatefully uncool things to the character designs.
 My favorite character, Yunsung, as of Soul Calibur III, was dressed in what looked like a Halloween costume, with fluorescent green Adidas-looking shoes.
 It was around that point that I realized I didn’t like the series at all, that the only thing connecting me to it was that I had a few friends who were better at it than they were at Street Fighter III, which meant I got to play it and relax with people I knew pretty well.
 I loved the original — Soul Edge — because it was on PlayStation and it felt adventurous, with the instruction manual describing all the main characters’ heights as being around 5’5″ because, hey, that was huge back in the 16th century.
 Now they’ve grown up, and it’s all big hair and Limit Breaks.
 If I’m going to play these games alone — or, better yet, with someone I don’t know — I’m going to need to feel some human connection to the context, going in.
 Why not push the SoulCalibur team onto a Final Fantasy fighting game?
 Replace all the bland characters with their embarrassingly inflating football-shaped breasts and undercleavage with recognizable Final Fantasy characters, locations, and gloriously remixed music.
 The reason they don’t do this is simple; Keita Takahashi once told someone, who then told me, Namco refused to believe that he might have another game idea as good as Katamari Damacy, because “at Namco, the Tekken team makes Tekken, the Ridge Racer team makes Ridge Racer, the Ace Combat team makes Ace Combat.”
 Furthermore, though a Final Fantasy fighting game with a SoulCalibur engine is a definite money-printing license, Namco wouldn’t bother because they’d have to share that money with Square.
 Square wouldn’t bother because they’re already outsourcing a Final Fantasy fighting game, for PSP, even, and the conditions of their contract allow them to pretend that they made it themselves.
 In short, quality or creativity don’t matter to these people.
 And neither does money.
 It’s all about pride, about putting out your own thing and seeing how many numbers it can rack up, how long it stays there until the police or the sanitation workers haul it away.

 And there sits Tekken 6, every day all of an eternity; the bear trap on the way home from work, pachinko for the men of the world who know gambling is wrong.
 Maybe the win/loss records are so even because literally half the time any given player just doesn’t want to win anymore.
 CONTINUE magazine, in their February, 2008 issue, named Tekken 6 as one of the worst games of 2007, right up there with Gran Turismo 5 Prologue and Namco’s The Idolm@ster.
 They derided The Idolm@ster for turning normal people into posers; they insinuate that no one who plays it actually wants to play it.
 These people who put down the money aren’t even convinced that anyone else considers the game worthwhile.
-Namco is simply riding the wave of “otaku”-awareness, and the players of disreputable bullshit like The Idolm@ster merely seek to be “part of” something, even if it’s being part of some corporation’s attempt to cash in on loser-chic.
+Namco is simply riding the wave of “otaku”-awareness, and the players of disreputable bullstuff like The Idolm@ster merely seek to be “part of” something, even if it’s being part of some corporation’s attempt to cash in on loser-chic.
 The players laugh — in public, and on the internet — about how it might actually be funny to be pretending to like something, though eventually they fall into their own trap and actually start wondering if they might actually like it.
-This is how multiple personality disorders are born; Tekken is pretty much the same thing, only it’s about muscular dudes (and grizzly bears and pandas and kangaroos and dinosaurs) and grating shit-rock instead of gyrating flat-chested little girls with wide-open, unblinking, face-sized eyes and terrifying pop numbers.
+This is how multiple personality disorders are born; Tekken is pretty much the same thing, only it’s about muscular dudes (and grizzly bears and pandas and kangaroos and dinosaurs) and grating stuff-rock instead of gyrating flat-chested little girls with wide-open, unblinking, face-sized eyes and terrifying pop numbers.
 Men plunk down money fatalistically, winning sometimes, losing sometimes, and when they walk away, they never look happy.
 And there’s me, waiting for the light outside to turn green, thinking about cooking dinner.